Swinject/Swinject/Documentation/Assembler.md

 ```

 This singleton is accessed in global logging functions to make it easy to add logging anywhere
-without having to deal with injects:
+without having to deal with injections:

 ```swift
 func logDebug(message: String) {